 individuals, we also seek to center the experience of communities that endure systematic racial and economic oppression.
 The projects we aim for have the potential for large-scale impact on individuals, as well as through a ripple effect out to those they serve.

 Our intention is to create lasting systemic change by providing neuroscience-based mindfulness and emotional intelligence skills training.
 We accomplish this through community partnerships characterized by empathetic listening, engagement, and aligned action.
 Additionally, we identify and provide in-depth training to community mindfulness champions and leaders, so that highly skilled teachers are available within the community, with SIY training provided over the long term.

 A little about our projects

 Since 2018 we have completed a number of community projects.
 In response to community crises we delivered the SIY program to 300 leaders in Flint, Michigan and in Parkland, Florida, with a particular emphasis on resilience skill training.
 We also completed a two-year project with the government of Bhutan, training 160 civil servants to be certified SIY teachers.
-These teachers have taught SIY to 10,000 Bhutanese civil servants and the remaining 18,000 civil servants will receive SIY over the remainder of this year.
+These teachers have taught SIY to 10,000 Bhutanese civil servants and the remaining 18,000 civil servants will receive SIY over the remainder of 2022 and 2023.

 Want to get involved?
 We welcome your ideas and support.

 We’re always looking for compelling and highly impactful Community projects.
 If you have an idea for one, we’d love to hear about it.
 Please carefully read the guidelines and submit information to us on this form.
-We look forward to hearing your idea!
+We look forward to hearing your ideas!

 Our Community projects depend on donations from generous individuals like yourself.
 SIYLI, and the communities we partner with, would be most grateful for your support.
 You can make a contribution to SIYLI at donate.siyli.org/donate